 They combine a broad inquisitiveness and flexibility of mind with the analytical edge commonly associated with Georgia Tech grads.
 They have dared to be different, and they are ready to make a difference.

-To learn more about the undergraduate and graduate programs, follow the links below.
+To learn more about the HSTS graduate programs, follow the links below.